-- You will be given a score calculator to help you track your scores.
+• You will be given a score calculator to help you track your scores.
 Completing the score calculator is optional.
-However, if you ever wish to discuss your grade with me, you will be required to bring your completed up-to-date score calculator with you. - At the end of the quarter, you will complete a personal development exercise regarding beneficial and detrimental study habits.
+However, if you ever wish to discuss your grade with me, you will be required to bring your completed up-to-date score calculator with you.